FoxSamu/Regulus/README.md

+> After 2 years of trying and failing, it is finally done!
 # Regulus
 #### A JavaScript physics engine.

-After 2 years of trying and failing, it is finally done!

-This repository is under construction.
-I'll finish it soon.
+This repository is under construction!!

+Things that are coming and don't need an issue:

+* A combined file
+* A minified file
+* A wiki
+* Documentation
+* Examples

+Version: Beta 0.1